The Standup Comedian Gad Elmaleh Unveils His Performance On Netflix

 What you come away when watching Elmaleh is he is immersed in the American culture.
 Throughout his American Dream show, he shares plenty of anecdotes of his immediate experiences in New York City and elsewhere.

 Ultimately, the sketch is a fusion of many elements.
-It dives into the culture, food obsessions, dating, slag and more.
+It dives into the culture, food obsessions, dating, slag, and more.
 He incorporates a lot of language into his show and these are the many facets Elmaleh is known for outside of the U.S.